AdamariMosqueda/Data_Mining/Evaluation/Evaluation 1/README.md

 ## 1.- You must generate a scatter-plot that shows the statistics of life expectancy (Life expectancy - y axis) and fertility rate (Fertility Rate -x axis) by country (Country).

+> In the first part of the exam, two plots are made, one from the year 1960 and the other from the year 2013, to arrive at this solution the data were divided in the years we occupied, once we had these data separated, on the Y axis put life expectancy, on the X axis the fertility rate was put, and this by country

 ```R
 qplot(data = merged, y=Life_Expectancy_1960, x=Fertility.Rate, color = Country.Name,
       size=I(3), shape=I(19), alpha =I(.4),main = "Fertility Rate and Life Expectancy per Country 1960")